acorn-io/acorn-oss-workshop/steps/tls.md

 Note: as we are running a one node k3s cluster, the *--ingress-class-name* refers to the IngressClass automatically created by Traefik Ingress Controller (deployed by default in k3s)

-You should get the following message:
+You should get an output similar to the following one:

 ```
   •  You've enabled automatic TLS certificate provisioning with Let's Encrypt.
 This can take a few minutes to configure.
   ✔  Running Pre-install Checks
   ✔  Installing ClusterRoles
-  ✔  Installing APIServer and Controller (image ghcr.io/acorn-io/acorn:v0.7.1)
+  ✔  Installing APIServer and Controller (image ghcr.io/acorn-io/runtime:v0.8.0)
   ✔  Waiting for controller deployment to be available
   ✔  Waiting for API server deployment to be available
   ✔  Waiting for registry server deployment to be available
   ✔  Running Post-install Checks
   ✔  Installation done
 ```